-Daytona Sandboxes use 1 vCPU, 1GB RAM, and 3GiB disk by default.
+Sandboxes have 1 vCPU, 1GB RAM, and 3GiB disk by default.
 Organizations get a maximum sandbox resource limit of 4 vCPUs, 8GB RAM, and 10GB disk.
-For more power, contact support@daytona.io.
+For more power, see resources or contact support@daytona.io.

 Sandbox lifecycle